pseudocc/linuz/README.md

 - Basic

-    Write very few HTML but reusable `Vanix.Arch` object will bring you to the next level of dry code rule.
+    Write very few HTML but reusable `Vanix.Arch` objects will bring you to the next level of dry code rule.

-    Define properties with `get` and `set` which interact directly with HTMLElent's properties, then make it a `Vanix.Ctor`.
+    Define properties with `get` and `set` which interact directly with HTMLElement's properties, then make it a `Vanix.Ctor`.

 - Advanced